Enigmatic economist outperformed in Chile ballot. His votes could decide runoff

 Parisi is not the only candidate whose voters are in play in the second round.
 Center-right Sebastian Sichel and center-left Yasna Provoste both received well over 10% of the vote on Sunday, meaning their voters could be crucial.

-Kenneth Bunker, head of political consultancy Tresquintos, estimated that overall the second-round votes would go to Kast 60-40, while Gonzalo Cordero, a political consultant and columnist, estimated they would go to Kast two-to-one.
+Kenneth Bunker, head of political consultancy Tresquintos, estimated that the second round votes would go to Kast 60-40, while Gonzalo Cordero, a political consultant and columnist, estimated they would go to Kast two-to-one.

 While neither Sichel nor Provoste has endorsed a candidate in the second round, Sichel has said he will not vote for Boric and Provoste has said she would not vote for Kast.